 Properly cooked rice contains enough water so that it doesn’t require more water to expand itself.
 On the other hand, undercooked rice uses the available water in your stomach to expand even further.
 That said, it will cause a lack of water in your body which is directly responsible for constipation and other stomach-related problems such as gas and bloating.

-Fixing undercooked rice isn't very tedious if you know the basics.
-There are many ways to cook rice, all of them, however, require expert precision, or you might just end up with a bowl full of undercooked rice.
+Fixing undercooked rice isn’t very tedious if you know the basics.
+There are many ways to cook rice, all of them, however, requires expert precision, or you might just end up with a bowl full of undercooked rice.
 The ratio of water and rice is the main factor that needs special attention.

 However, if you still end up under-cooking your rice, do not panic.
 You just have to follow the general rule of thumb- Add enough water.
 Then, with all the precautions taken care of, you can fix undercooked rice using any cooking appliance given.
 But, they all have different efficiency of doing so, choose the one which suits you best.